 Chinese respondents were asked what they looked for when choosing a destination.
-57% stated natural beauty and environment, 46% looked for good cuisine, wine and local produce whilst 45% prioritized safety, security and accessibility.
-All these factors Australia boasts in abundance and it is clear as to why the Chinese are attracted to the country as a holiday destination.
+57% stated natural beauty and environment, 46% looked for good cuisine, wine, and local produce whilst 45% prioritized safety, security, and accessibility.
+All these factors Australia boasts in abundance and it is clear why the Chinese are attracted to the country as a holiday destination.

 In fact, the report found that Australia ranks in the top three global destinations (in terms of natural beauty and the environment) alongside Hawaii and France.